Macron campaign hacked, e-mails leaked days before French presidential election

 “The En Marche!
 Movement has been the victim of a massive and co-ordinated hack this evening which has given rise to the diffusion on social media of various internal information,” the statement said.

-An interior ministry official declined to comment, citing French rules which forbid any commentary liable to influence an election, and which took effect at midnight French time on Friday (2200 GMT).
+An interior ministry official declined to comment, citing French rules that forbid any commentary liable to influence an election, and which took effect at midnight on Friday (2200 GMT).

+The French presidential election commission said in statement that it would hold a meeting later on Saturday after Macron’s campaign informed it about the hack and publishing of the data.

+It urged the media to be cautious about publishing details of the e-mails given that campaigning had ended, and publishing it could lead to criminal charges.

 Comments about the e-mail dump began to appear on Friday evening just hours before the official ban on campaigning began.
 The ban is due to stay in place until the last polling stations close on Sunday at 8 p.m.
 (1800 GMT).